Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Stars vs. Kraken NHL Playoffs Second Round Game 2: Odds, total, moneyline and other Vegas lines

-Game 2 of the NHL Playoffs Second Round will see the Dallas Stars and Seattle Kraken face off on Thursday, May 4, starting at 9:30 PM ET on TNT, CBC, SportsNet, and TVAS.
-The Kraken are up 1-0.
-The Stars have -210 moneyline odds against the Kraken (+170).
+The Dallas Stars and Seattle Kraken face off in Game 2 of the NHL Playoffs Second Round at American Airlines Center on Thursday, May 4, starting at 9:30 PM ET on TNT, CBC, SportsNet, and TVAS.
+The Kraken are up 1-0 in the series.
+The Kraken have +170 moneyline odds against the favored Stars (-210).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!